3lc-ai/3lc-examples/README.md

 + [CIFAR-10](./pytorch-cifar10.ipynb): Train a model on the CIFAR10 dataset and collect classification metrics.
 + [Hugging Face IMDB Reviews](./huggingface-imdb.ipynb): Use our Hugging Face `Trainer` integration to train a language model on the IMDB Reviews dataset.
++ [Hugging Face Fine-tuning with BERT](./huggingface-finetuning.ipynb): Use our Hugging Face `Trainer` integration to train BERT model on the glue/mrpc dataset.
 + [Hugging Face CIFAR-100](./huggingface-cifar100.ipynb): Loads the CIFAR-100 dataset from Hugging Face dataset and computes dimensionality reduced 2D image embeddings.
 + [Detectron2 Balloons](./detectron2-balloons.ipynb): Trains an object detection model and gathers bounding box metrics